 If you are able to get help from the Ministry of Health’s Hearing Aid Funding Scheme you will not pay for your hearing aids.
 However, there are other costs you may need to pay.

-- Private audiology practices charge for assessments, fitting services, hearing aid batteries and follow-up.
+Audiologists/audiometrists working in private practices charge for assessments, fitting services, hearing aid batteries and follow-up

-- Audiologists working in district health boards don’t charge for assessments, but in some cases may charge a separate fitting fee for adults.
+- Audiologists/audiometrists working in district health boards don’t charge for assessments, but in some cases may charge a separate fitting fee for adults.
 You will need to pay for hearing aid batteries.

-Ask your audiologist to provide you with a written quote listing the services they provide and their repairs process.
+Ask your approved assessor to provide you with a written quote listing the services they provide and their repairs process.
 See an example of a quote below.

 + Hearing aid fitting fees